rreben/tools4zettelkasten/docs_source/source/generate_docs.rst

 There is an additional target ``clear`` in the Makefile, that will delete all files (except the ``.nojekyll`` file) from the docs directory.

+We will also delete all auto-generated files via the ``clear`` target.

+The autogeneration of the ``modules.rst`` file and a file for each module is done via the sphinx-apidoc command which is configured in the Makefile.

 1. Now switch to the gh-pages branch with ``git checkout gh-pages``
 2.  run ``Make clean`` and a ``Make Clear``  again to wipe out all generated docs in this branch
 3. Use ``git merge master`` to fetch all the changes from the master